 To help you find your way around the Blackstone Valley, stop in at one of the Blackstone Valley Visitor Centers where you can pick up visitor information about things to do in the area.

-Blackstone River State Park Visitor Center - Lincoln, RI
+Blackstone Bikeway and Visitor Center - Cumberland, RI

 Interstate 295 North, between exits 9 and 10

 The Blackstone River State Park Visitor Center is open 24 hours a day.
 Along with tourist information, the visitor center also houses restroom facilities and a State Police satellite office.
 The visitor center is also directly linked to the Blackstone River Bikeway and provides access to the Blackstone River State Park which includes the Blackstone River, the historic Blackstone Canal and the Captain Wilbur Kelly House Transportation Museum via a half mile bikeway link.